 No need to despair.
 Nadal and Murray will be out in full force, figuratively anyway.
 Joining them in this year’s competition will be the likes of Monfils, Wozniacki, Konta, Thiem, and Tsitsipas.
 Those are some big names in the tennis world.

 What might be most interesting is finding out how the power dynamics shift onto the e-court arena.
-Can the best transfer their on-court form into something a little less tangible?
+Can the best transfer their on-court form into something a little less tangible and justify their prices with virtual tennis best odds available?
 We’re just not sure who to back and it will be exciting to see which player can hold their nerve to win it all.

 Catch the action on the new gaming app or on the Facebook page of the Madrid Open.
 Qualifying rounds take place from the 27th-28th of April while the knockout rounds will take place from the 29th -30th of April.